An efficient characterization of complex-balanced, detailed-balanced, and weakly reversible systems: Complex balancing without additional vertices

-\begin{thm} A mass-action system $G_{\vv \kk}$ is dynamically equivalent to some complex-balanced system if and only if it is dynamically equivalent to a complex-balanced system $G'_{\vv \kk'}$ that only uses the source vertices, i.e., $V_{G'} \subseteq V_{G,s}$. \end{thm} \begin{proof} This theorem follows from Proposition~\ref{prop:DEMAS} and Theorem~\ref{thm:main1}.
+\begin{thm} A mass-action system $G_{\vv \kk}$ is dynamically equivalent to some complex-balanced system if and only if it is dynamically equivalent to a complex-balanced system $G'_{\vv \kk'}$ that only uses the source vertices, i.e., $V_{G'} \subseteq V_{G,s}$. \end{thm}

+\begin{proof} This theorem follows from Proposition~\ref{prop:DEMAS} and Theorem~\ref{thm:main1}.
 Suppose $G_\vv\kk$ is dynamically equivalent to some complex-balanced mass-action system $\tilde{ G}_{\tilde{\vv\kk}}$.
 Define the appropriate fluxes $\vv J$ on $G$ and $\tilde{\vv J}$ on $\tilde{G}$; by Proposition~\ref{prop:DEMAS}, the two flux systems are flux equivalent.
 Theorem~\ref{thm:main1} holds if and only if $(G, \vv J)$ is flux equivalent to some complex-balanced flux system $(G', \vv J')$ where $V_{G'} \subseteq V_{G,s}$.
-Define the appropriate mass-action system $G'_{\vv\kk'}$ (see Proposition~\ref{prop:DEtool}), we have one direction of this theorem.
+Define the appropriate mass-action system $G'_{\vv\kk'}$ (see Proposition~\ref{prop:DEtool}); we have one direction of this theorem.
 The other direction is trivially true. \end{proof}

 All of our theorems thus far have been concerned with flux systems; in the case of mass-action systems, implicit in everything is the existence of a complex-balanced steady state.
 However, the idea of redirecting fluxes can be adapted to show the surprising result that weak reversibility can be accomplished (if at all) with no extra vertices.